MINUTE TO WIN IT, LUXURY TRAP / LYXFÄLLAN

 Lawyers of Metronome and Endemol Shine advised Jock Millgårdh, co-founder of Swedish format company Friday TV, to lie under oath and cover up royalty fraud against our company Banner Universal Motion Pictures, BUMP.
 Jock Millgårdh, Endemol Shine's main witness in this matter, took his own life and committed suicide.

-The three founders of Friday TV, Jock Millgårdh, Estelle Bodén, and Mattias Olsson, with Metronome / Endemol Shine Nordic's head of legal and business affairs Eva-Lotta Almkvist, created agreement files with the intent to resolve their dispute with BUMP concerning "Minute To Win It", a gameshow which Jock Millgårdh and Mattias Olsson developed and sold to NBC based on a written pitch and proposal by BUMP's founder Derek Banner, "Minute Winner - You got one minute to Win it".
+The three founders of Friday TV, Jock Millgårdh, Estelle Bodén, and Mattias Olsson, with Metronome / Endemol Shine Nordic's head of legal and business affairs Eva-Lotta Almkvist, created agreement files acknowledging our company's rights to "Minute To Win It", a gameshow which Jock Millgårdh and his colleague Mattias Olsson developed and sold to NBC based on a written pitch by BUMP's founder Derek Banner, "Minute Winner - You got one minute to Win it".
 The successful gameshow was later distributed in seventy territories and received FRAPA's title of world's most sold game show in 2011 and 2012.

-The legal teams of NBCUniversal and Shine Limited informed in an email to Derek Banner that the matter was being resolved by Friday TV and Metronome, and Friday TV's CEO and co-founder Estelle Bodén informed in a separate email that their head of legal Eva-Lotta Almkvist will contact BUMP.
-Shortly after, within the same weeks, Derek Banner discovered evidence of Metronome and Friday TV's agreement files with BUMP in Swedish language, which English translation is below:
+The legal teams of NBCUniversal and Shine Limited informed in an email to Derek Banner that the matter was being resolved by Friday TV and Metronome, and Friday TV's CEO and co-founder Estelle Bodén informed in a separate email that their head of legal Eva-Lotta Almkvist will contact Derek Banner and BUMP.
+In the same weeks Derek Banner discovered evidence of agreement files between Metronome, Friday TV, and BUMP in Swedish language and stemming from Metronome's internet server.
+English translation of the agreement files evidence is below:

 file:///w:// Metronome / Agreement / Agreement Description / BUMP / MINUTE WINNER - MINUTE TO WIN IT - You got one minute to win it!